 Each borrower's individual representative FICO score is determined by taking the middle of three or lower of two FICO scores.
 The representative FICO for the loan that must be used for underwriting and pricing is the lowest of the representative FICO scores among the borrowers (aka middle/lower method).

-Note: National MI does not consider an averaged credit score for underwriting eligibility or pricing purposes.
+For requirements applicable to Affordable Program loans, refer to section 3.4.7 Affordable Lending.Note: National MI does not consider an averaged credit score for underwriting eligibility or pricing purposes.